keylime/enhancements/86-additional-ima-policy-file-metadata.md

   start with the high-level sections and fill out details incrementally in subsequent PRs.
 -->
-# enhancement-86: Additional IMA policy hash metadata
+# enhancement-86: Additional IMA policy file metadata

 <!--
 This is the title of your enhancement.
 Keep it short, simple, and descriptive.
 A good